How To Transform Your Shoes With Spray Paint

 Step 3: Paint Your Shoes

-Move to a well-ventilated area outside and place your shoes on a paper bag, flattened card board box or more newspaper to catch any overspray.
+Place your shoes on a paper bag, flattened card board box or more newspaper to catch any overspray.

-Apply a light coat of spray paint to your shoes, making sure to keep the can moving to avoid drips and ensure even coverage.
 If you do get a drip no worries, blow on it to even it out.
 Allow the first coat to dry for about half an hour.

 The red color turned out great, and one of the reason to custom spray paint your shoes is because you can choose any color under the rainbow.